U.S. FDA updates safety alert for 'superbug' scopes

-WASHINGTON U.S. health regulators issued an updated safety alert on Wednesday for endoscopes linked to drug-resistant "superbug" bacteria in California hospitals.
+WASHINGTON, March 4 U.S. health regulators officials issued an updated safety alert on Wednesday for endoscopes linked to drug-resistant "superbug" bacteria in California hospitals.

 The Food and Drug Administration said it was not recommending that healthcare providers cancel procedures performed with a duodenoscope for patients who need them.

-It did recommend that healthcare providers inform patients of the risks, including infection, and benefits associated with the procedure and report to the manufacturer and the FDA if they suspect problems with the equipment have led to patient infections.
+It recommended that healthcare providers inform patients of the risks, including infection, and benefits associated with the procedure and report to the manufacturer and the FDA if they suspect problems with the equipment have led to patient infections.

-The alert followed news on Wednesday that four patients at the Cedars-Sinai Medical Center in Los Angeles were infected with a drug-resistant bacteria during endoscopic procedures that may have exposed 64 others since August.

-On Feb.
-19, the UCLA Health System reported that 179 of its patients may have been exposed to the bacteria during endoscopic procedures since October.
-It said seven of those patients were confirmed to have been infected, and two of them had died.

 (Reporting by Doina Chiacu; Editing by Eric Walsh)